- Created by Ross Hendrick, last modified by Carol Teskey on May 31, 2023

 - Mary Thengvall "I encourage my team to think through their time off for the coming quarter (whether travel for conferences/events or holidays) as an exercise at the beginning of OKR planning each quarter.
 This allows us to plan for an appropriate workload for the quarter."

-- While we value this flexible approach to time off, we do want to emphasise that this approach is based on trust and adherence to our values.
+- While Camunda values this flexible approach to time off, it's important to emphasise that this approach is based on trust and adherence to our values.
 This premise of this policy works as a two way street.
 Some things that you should think of when booking time off are:

 - At a macro level, you should think of: